c3333/cpp-docs.de-de/docs/standard-library/multiset-class.md

 ### <a name="remarks"></a>Bemerkungen

-Mit einem `reverse_iterator`-Typ lässt sich die Multimenge in umgekehrter Reihenfolge durchlaufen.
+Ein-Typ `reverse_iterator` wird verwendet, um die Multimenge in umgekehrter Reihenfolge zu durchlaufen.

 ### <a name="example"></a>Beispiel